 Palliative care is an approach that improves quality of life for our patients and their families who are facing symptoms associated with a life-limiting illness.
 Our program is the largest academic palliative care unit in Canada and a leading voice for advancing care in this field.

 As an academic palliative care program, the palliative care team includes mentors and teachers for learning in many health care professions.
 Through our educational and research programs, our learners will be well equipped to provide better care to patient and families.

 Palliative Care Unit

-Find out more about admission criteria for local hospice palliative care services, including Bruyère's.
+Find out more about admission criteria for local hospice palliative care in Ottawa including Bruyère Continuing Care's.